 Manaslu Circuit Trek Total Special Permit Cost:

-- Winter, Spring, and Summer Season: USD 110 per person.
-USD 7 for each additional day
+- Winter, Spring, and Summer Season: USD 75 per person for 7 Days.
+USD 10 for each additional day

 Manaslu Trek with Tsum Valley Total Special Permit Cost: